© 2025 Reconnection Dorchester CIC

 Spaces for creative displays and creative health projects, in partnership with other venues and specialists in town.
 Potential as a venue for music and arts events in partnership with existing agencies.

-Ideally in an iconic heritage venue itself, re:connection could be a town centre 'shop front' for local history and heritage attractions.
+Ideally in an iconic heritage venue itself, re:connection could be a town centre 'shop front' for local history and heritage attractions, including space for exhibitions, or just as a meeting point for historical exploration.

 What sort of place could the re:connection hub be?
 How would it feel?